 MY Comic Life – On the Road

 Part and parcel of being a comic is travelling.
 Primarily because there’s a hell of a lot of it.
 If you can’t bear the thought of driving/sitting on a train or (depending on how well your career is going) on a Megabus for hours so you can have the pleasure of performing for 20 minutes to a room full of strangers then stand up comedy is probably not for you.
+If you decide to drive around, you need to plan your routes carefully.
+And in case you get involved in a vehicular accident during a road trip, be sure to protect your rights by hiring an injury lawyer.
+Consulting a Milwaukee civil rights attorney may ensure that you take the right legal steps to seek a fair compensation.

 Several years ago I booked a certain open spot to perform a short set at my Birmingham gig.
 She showed a lot of promise and the gig itself is lovely and unlike at some clubs, the open spot was paid.
 Nevertheless, once there she continuously bemoaned the fact that she had travelled up from London to perform for a mere 10 minutes.
 The headliner, Shazia Mirza, looked on rather unimpressed, understandably given that she’d just been to Malaysia and back to perform for 20 minutes.
 It was then I knew that her joke writing and performance skills notwithstanding, if that was her attitude, it was only a matter of time before this particular open spot would stop gigging.